 Enter a descriptive store name.
-It will be shown in the WooCart app and used as the WordPress Site Title.
+It is shown in the WooCart app and used as the WordPress Site Title.

 This is automatically prefilled with the store name slug.
-In the case the subdomain is taken, you will need to modify it on your own.
-Store Subdomain is used for accessing the store and for CNAME record purpose.
+In the case the subdomain is taken, you need to modify it.

 Business Location (taxes and localization)

 Select a language for your store.
-By default, it's the language of the country the business is registered in.
+By default, it's the language of the country where the business is registered.